Five ways to increase your energy levels

 Fatigue is so common nowadays that GPs even have an acronym for it – TATT (tired all the time).
 It is estimated to affect around one in three of us.

-While unshakeable tiredness can point to a health problem (and you should see your doctor if it continues), for most of us there are a few lifestyle tweaks which could make a big difference to our energy levels.
+While unshakeable tiredness and chronic fatigue can point to a health problem (and you should see your doctor if it continues), for most of us there are a few lifestyle tweaks which could make a big difference to our energy levels.
+Let's explore how to increase energy levels and boost your overall wellbeing.

-A study by the University of Georgia found overwhelming evidence that regular exercise plays a significant role in increasing energy levels and reducing fatigue.
-So when you think it’s time to go back for a siesta, it might be better to go outside for a brisk walk or head to the pool for a swim.
-(Read our suggestions of new sports to try in 2018.)
+A study by the University of Georgia found overwhelming evidence that regular exercise and physical activity plays a significant role in increasing low energy levels and reducing fatigue.
+So, when you think it’s time to go back for a siesta, it might be better to go outside for a brisk walk, do some gardening or even have a kitchen disco to get yourself moving.

 Struggling with stress, anxiety or depression can be incredibly draining and may even disturb our sleep, leading us to feel exhausted.
-Tackling the root cause will help (Benenden members can access ) and practising meditation, mindfulness or exercise that emphasises relaxation, such as yoga, can also be very beneficial.
+Tackling the root cause will help (Benenden Health members can access our Mental Health Helpline for support 24/7, from day one of their membership) and practising meditation, mindfulness or exercise that emphasises relaxation, such as yoga, can also be very beneficial.

 4. Avoid caffeine – and stay hydrated